M. C. Levee: Founding the Academy of Motion Picture Arts and Sciences

 In 1927, the Academy of Motion Picture Arts and Sciences was founded in order to improve the media industry without receiving government help.
 The founders knew they could create a stronger industry by establishing unity between all groups such as writers, directors, and technicians.
 With such exponential growth in American film, the industry also desperately needed a standardization of equipment and techniques.
 The founders saw that gathering a group of professionals together could create a positive response to the issues facing the industry and so the Academy of Motion Picture Arts and Sciences was born.

 Levee was considered one of the fathers of the Academy alongside Douglas Fairbanks, Conrad Nagel, Milton Sills, William C. deMille and Thalberg.
 Much of the work Levee did for the Academy was for little or no pay, working simply for the good of the Academy.
 Levee, along with the other 35 founding members had great hope for what the Academy could become for the film industry.
 They hoped to establish a professional society which might work toward the betterment of the motion picture industry.
 M.C.
 Levee believed in the objectives of the academy.

 Levee served as treasurer of the Academy for 12 years.
 He was the founder and President of the Permanent Charities Committee of the film industry, one of the many different organizations created within AMPAS in order to get the view on all sides.
-In early March 1933, Levee resigned from the Board of Directors of the Academy as a statement that the business was being run into the ground by the studio executives and Wall Street bankers who ran the industry.
+In early March 1933, Levee resigned from the Board of Directors of the Academy as a statement that the business was being run into the ground by the studio executives and Wall Street bankers.